simgrid/simgrid/docs/source/app_s4u.rst

 Note that being permanent receivers of a mailbox prevents actors to be garbage-collected.
-If your simulation creates many short-lived actors that marked as permanent receiver, you should call ``mailbox->set_receiver(nullptr)`` by the end of the actors so that their memory gets properly reclaimed.
+If your simulation creates many short-lived actors that are marked as permanent receiver, you should call ``mailbox->set_receiver(nullptr)`` by the end of the actors so that their memory gets properly reclaimed.
 This call should be at the end of the actor's function, not in an on_exit callback.